-The Group has elected not to recognise a lease liability for short term leases (leases of expected term of 12 months or less).
+The Group has elected not to recognise a lease liability for short-term leases (leases of expected term of 12 months or less).
+Payments associated with short-term leases of low-value assets are recognised as an expense in the statement of comprehensive income.